windingtree/org.id-sdk/docs/src/glossary.md

 # Glossary of terms

-## ORGiD
+## ORGiD DID

-ORGiD is the unique identifier compatible with [DID specification](https://www.w3.org/TR/did-core/).
+ORGiD DID is the unique identifier compatible with [DID specification](https://www.w3.org/TR/did-core/).

 The example of ORGiD DID: